 The Ping Shan heritage trail is Hong Kong’s first and oldest cultural trail.
 Starting by Tin Shu Wai station on Tsui Sing Road, the trail leads you past Hong Kong’s oldest temples, beautiful shrines, stunning natural scenery, and ancient walled Chinese villages.

-2pm: Hong Kong Heritage Museum
+2pm: Visit the Hong Kong Heritage Museum

 The Hong Kong heritage museum includes a little bit of everything that makes up the history and culture of Hong Kong.
 It really is a random assortment.
 The museum will walk you back in time to traditional Chinese villages, show you exhibitions of stunning hand painted artwork, and then surprise you with an entire exhibition dedicated to Bruce Lee…

-4pm: Che Kung Temple
+4pm: Pay Your Respects at the Che Kung Temple

 Close to the heritage museum awaits Che Kung station.
 This place is a bit of a contrast from the rest of new territories as it always seems to be incredibly busy.
 The temple was built in honour of Che Kung, a military commander whose achievements were so successful, he started to become revered as a god.